StroeerSE/StroeerBeaconSDK_Android/readme.md

 <!-- /TOC -->

-## Purpose of the Sdk
+## Purpose of the SDK
-With the Sdk you are scanning for so called beacons, whether the host-application is in background or foreground.

-Scanning those beacons enables you to use it offline and fully featured.

-The Sdk allows full offline functionality.
-You need to set up the Sdk once correctly within your application to allow downloading all necessary data.
-Once done, it can be set up without an internet connection next time.
+With this SDK your mobile app will be capable of scanning so called "beacons".
+A beacon is a small piece of hardware that enables the detection of user-location information by using Bluetooth technology.

-All gathered analytics-events while offline will be sent as soon as the device has a valid internet connection again.
+The SDK is capable of detecting beacons  whether the host-application is in background or foreground.
+Scanning is also active while your app has no online-connection.
+All beacon analytics-events are gathered while offline and will be sent to our back-end as soon as the online connectivity is recovered.

+After setting up the SDK correctly within you application for the first time all necessary data will be downloaded.

 > Due to the use of Bluetooth low energy the minimum Android version is 4.3 Jelly Bean (API 18).